 The Rules of Thumb

-- With a fully loaded trailer, braked or un-braked, you must be able to stop from 30km/h on a dry road within seven metres
+- With a fully loaded trailer, braked or un-braked, you must be able to stop from 30km/h on a dry road within seven meters

-- Trailer brakes are generally not required unless total weight exceeds 2000kg.
+- Trailer brakes are generally not required unless the total weight exceeds 2000kg.

-- Don’t tow an unbraked trailer which, when fully laden, weighs more than three-quarters of the weight of the tow vehicle.
+- Don’t tow an unbraked trailer that, when fully laden, weighs more than three-quarters of the weight of the tow vehicle.

 How to find Capacities and Weights